 In 1966 she won the National Society of Arts and Letters singing competition.
 After graduating in 1967 with a degree in music, she began graduate studies at the Peabody Conservatory and later at the University of Michigan School of Music, Theatre & Dance, from which she earned a master's degree in 1968.
 During this time Norman studied voice with Elizabeth Mannion and Pierre Bernac.
 Eventually, she made her operatic debut in 1969 in Berlin, wowing audiences around the world on stages in Milan, London, and New York thanks to her shining vocals, no matter the language.
 The New York Times described her voice as “a grand mansion of sound.”
 “It defines an extraordinary space.
 It has enormous dimensions, reaching backward and upward.

 Starting with her Met debut as Cassandra in Berlioz’s Les Troyens on Opening Night of the Met’s centennial 1983-84 season, Norman sang more than 80 performances with the company, dazzling audiences with her beautiful tone, extraordinary power, and musical sensitivity,” The Met Opera called Norman “one of the great sopranos of the past half-century.”
 In 1997, at age 52, Norman became the youngest person ever to earn the Kennedy Center Honor in the organization’s 20-year history at the time.
 She received her National Medal of Arts from former President Barack Obama and has earned honorary doctorates from a number of prestigious schools, including Juilliard, Harvard, and Yale.

-She was a member of British Royal Academy of Music and Georgia Music Hall of Fame.
-Norman even has orchid named after her in France, and the country also made her a Commander of the Order of Arts and Letters.
-Norman was associated with roles such as Wagner's Sieglinde, Ariadne by Richard Strauss, Gluck's Alceste, Beethoven's Leonore and both Cassandre and Dido in Les Troyens by Berlioz.
+She was a member of the British Royal Academy of Music and the Georgia Music Hall of Fame.
+Norman even has an orchid named after her in France, and the country also made her a Commander of the Order of Arts and Letters.
+Norman was associated with roles such as Wagner's Sieglinde, Ariadne by Richard Strauss, Gluck's Alceste, Beethoven's Leonore, and both Cassandre and Dido in Les Troyens by Berlioz.
 She earned 15 Grammy nominations throughout her career, picking up her first at the 1985 show for best classical vocal soloist performance for “Ravel: Songs Of Maurice Ravel.”
 She earned Grammy Lifetime Achievement Award in 2006.